Eugene B. Beaumont: Indian Wars service

 After the Civil War, Beaumont served with the 4th Cavalry throughout the western United States.
 One of his first assignments was as commander of the District of Lampasas, Texas, in 1869 and 1870.
 During the Red River War, he fought with Colonel Ranald S. Mackenzie in the Battle of Palo Duro Canyon, where he led the 4th Cavalry's leading battalion.
 He spent four years as a cavalry instructor at West Point, from 1875 to 1879, before being promoted to major and returning west.
 He commanded Fort Reno, in the Indian Territory, for a year, then participated in a campaign against the Ute tribe while stationed at Fort Garland, Colorado.
 He commanded Fort Riley, Kansas, in 1881, Fort Bowie, Arizona Territory), beginning in 1884, and Fort Huachuca in 1888.

 Beaumont's wife Margaret died in 1879 and he remarried, to Maria Orton, in 1883.
 His oldest daughter from his first marriage, Natalie Sedgewick Beaumont, married George Alexander Forsyth, a fellow 4th Cavalry officer who was only three or four months his junior.
-Beaumont's other daughter, also from his first marriage, Hortense Darling Beaumont, married Charles Pinckney Elliott whose father was Brigadier General Stephen Elliott Jr.
+Beaumont's other daughter, also from his first marriage, Hortense Darling Beaumont, married Charles Pinckney Elliott.

 He retired on May 6, 1892, as a lieutenant colonel.
 Beaumont died in the early morning of August 17, 1916, at age 79, in Harveys Lake, Pennsylvania.
-He was buried at Hollenback Cemetery in his hometown of Wilkes-Barre.